robotframework/robotframework/doc/userguide/src/CreatingTestData/Variables.rst

        Length Should Be    ${list}    3
        Log Many    @{list}

-Because all Robot Framework variables are stored in same namespace, there is not much difference between assigning a value to a scalar variable or a list variable.
+Because all Robot Framework variables are stored in the same namespace, there is not much difference between assigning a value to a scalar variable or a list variable.
 This can be seen by comparing the last two examples above.
 The main differences are that when creating a list variable, Robot Framework